CubeJerry/bli-curves/README.md

 # Process Octet Files

-A standalone browser-based tool for converting Octet/BLI result exports into Prism-friendly Excel workbooks.
+A standalone browser-based tool for converting Octet/BLI result exports into Prism-friendly Excel workbooks and directly into .pzfx files.

 The app is designed for fast day-to-day processing of Octet-style `.txt`, `.csv`, and `.tsv` result files without needing R, command-line scripts, folder structures, or software installation.